Samsung heir promises end to Lee dynasty control

 Samsung Group heir Lee Jae-yong has apologised for union-busting tactics and promised to put an end to the hereditary transfer of management.
 However, he avoided admitting to, or apologising for, the criminal activities which have landed him in jail.

-Lee, vice chairman of Samsung Electronics, Samsung's flagship company, is the only son of Samsung Group chairman Lee Kun-hee.
+Lee, vice chairman of Samsung, is the only son of Samsung Group chairman Lee Kun-hee.
 He has been widely considered the company’s de facto head since his father suffered a heart attack in May 2014.

 In January 2017, Lee was accused by prosecutors of bribery, embezzlement and perjury in association with an explosive political scandal.
 He was arrested and charged with bribing Choi Soon-sil - a friend of then-President Park Geun-hye - to win government support for a deal central to planning family succession at Samsung.
 Choi, Park and other figures involved are now serving decades-long prison sentences.